PRE MARRIAGE CEREMONIES

 The family Purohit is called and invitee's names are dictated to him.
 The nominal roll thus prepared is kept by the purohit who extends invitation to all concerned.

-7. SAI (CASH IN ADVANCE OR PEE IN ADVANCE)
+7. SAI (CASH IN ADVANCE OR FEE IN ADVANCE)

 Sai is given to the following